• Skip to main content

 On average, males do have penises, and on average, females do have vaginas.
 This is what allows for reproduction.
 However, there are many examples where this is not the case, such as intersex people.
 External genitals (a biological marker of sex) present across a spectrum from full-size penis to small penis to micro-penis to clitoromegaly to enlarged clitoris to standard-sized clitoris.

-On average, males do have more facial and body hair than females, but there are also females with facial hair and males who can’t grow a full beard.
-Similarly, there are men who have substantial breast development (called gynecomastia) and women who have a nearly flat chest.
-Thus, the secondary sex characteristics aren’t binary either.
+On average, males tend to have more facial and body hair than females (a secondary sex characteristic), but there are also females with coarse and dense body hair and males who can’t grow a full beard.

 As explained by these examples, sex is not binary, because people cannot be grouped into two separate, non-overlapping groups.